Corps of Signals (India): History

+The Corps has the honour of being presented the Regimental Colours by the then Hon'ble President, Dr Sarvapalli Radhakrishnan on 20 February 1965 at No. 1 Signal Training Centre, Jabalpur.
+Some of its noteworthy communication projects like Army Static Switched Communication Network (ASCON) was dedicated to the Nation by the then Hon'ble PM Shri P. V. Narsimha Rao in August 1995 while in February 2006 the Army Wide Area Network (AWAN) was similarly dedicated to the Nation by the then Hon'ble President of India Dr APJ Abdul Kalam.

 The motto of the Corps of Signals is "Teevra Chaukas", meaning "Swift and Secure", reflecting their commitment to providing reliable and rapid communication services.
 This commitment towards speed and reliability is mirrored in their emblem, which features the Mercury, symbolizing speed, communication and agility.